PrEP / HIV Pre-Exposure Prophylaxis**

 PrEP, which stands for Pre-Exposure Prophylaxis, is where people at risk for HIV can take HIV medicines to lower their chances of getting the HIV virus.

-To demonstrate how important we think PrEP is to sexual and public health in NSW we wish to reduce barriers to PrEP so will Medicare BULK BILL consultations for PrEP follow-up/monitoring visits, providing the consultation deals only with PrEP..
+To demonstrate how important we think PrEP is to sexual and public health in NSW we wish to reduce barriers to PrEP so we will Medicare BULK BILL follow-up & monitoring consultations for PrEP, providing the consultation deals only with PrEP..

 PrEP & EPIC NSW

 The Directors & staff of Taylor Square Private Clinic applaud the NSW Ministry of Health for its visionary and game-changing project to provide PrEP for 3,700 people at risk of HIV infection via the EPIC NSW study.
 This is truly a forward-thinking & cutting-edge public health measure for the people of NSW.

 Announced on World AIDS Day 1st December 2015 by NSW Health Minister Jillian Skinner, the Expanded PrEP Implementation in Communities (EPIC-NSW) project is being led by University of NSW’s Kirby Institute and seeks to assess the effectiveness of PrEP in an Australian context

 EPIC NSW stands for ‘Expanded PrEP Implementation in Communities in NSW’.

 It is a study run by the Kirby Institute, in collaboration with a number of partners, which aims to assess the impact of the rapid expansion in access to pre-exposure prophylaxis (PrEP) amongst those at high risk of acquiring HIV.